zdjohn/sns-boomerang/README.md

 # sns-boomerang
-scheduled sns in lambda serverless way
+scheduled sns with aws lambda in a serverless way